IMG - Animals in School

 The health and well being of students is the District's highest priority.
 Animals may cause an allergic reaction or otherwise impair the health of students.
 No animals may be brought to school or kept in the school, classroom, office or common area that may negatively impact the health of any student who must utilize that area.
 Animals that cause an allergic reaction or impair the health of students shall be removed from the school immediately so that no student shall have his/her/their health impaired and each student shall have full access to available educational opportunities.

-Animals Prohibited from School
+Examples of Animals Prohibited from School

 Wild Animals and Domestic Stray Animals - Because of the high incidence of rabies in bats, raccoons, skunks, foxes and other wild carnivores, these animals should not be permitted in school buildings under any circumstances (including dead animals).